js-bruno/curse/readme.md

 - [ ] Telescope that shows all manuals
 - [ ] Telescope that shows all git commits
 - [ ] Way to show git diff from last commit
-- [ ] Yeet config for Go and Pythonor go and python

 ## How to install this config ?